-One of the most difficult aspects of a break up or a divorce is seeing the other person become involved with someone else, and not only appearing to be blissfully happy, but appearing to be the perfect spouse!
-It’s crazy, it’s infuriating, it’s hard to comprehend.
+One of the most difficult, frustrating aspects of a break up or a divorce is seeing the other person become involved with someone else, and not only appearing to be blissfully happy, but seemingly being the perfect spouse!
+It’s crazy, it’s infuriating, and it’s hard to comprehend.
 Now he’s doing all these things with this other woman—things YOU desperately wanted him to do, but he wouldn’t.
 So, you’re left dying to know the answer to this question: “Why couldn’t he change for me?”

 Read this email from a reader whose boyfriend left her.
 They have three children together.

 He is married now with a baby on the way.
 During our relationship we had so many issues.
 He cheated a couple times.
-I cheated once.
 He didn’t work.
 I worked two jobs.
 He stayed at home all day with the boys.
 At the beginning of our relationship he was abusive.
 He stopped after a while.
 He was still abusive emotionally.

 How awful it must feel that he is already married, already has another baby on the way, and now, all of a sudden he is working, and has his own place.
 He appears blissful in his new life, like he’s got it all together.
 That must burn like hell to someone who was cheated on and abused while financially supporting the family.